lykimq/MoneyWise/tools/README.md

 ## 🔄 Why We Use OCaml CLI Tools

-We've migrated from the hybrid approach to pure OCaml CLI tools because they provide the best balance of reliability and maintainability:
+We've migrated from the shell scripts approach to pure OCaml CLI tools because they provide the best balance of reliability and maintainability:

 ### **OCaml CLI Tools - Strengths:**
 - **Type Safety**: Compile-time error checking prevents runtime failures